 This manual provides detailed applications to help you achieve success with your Keithley Instruments Model 2460.
-In addition, this manual provides the basics of the front panel to familiarize you with the instrument.
+In addition, this manual provides information about the basics of the front panel to familiarize you with the instrument.

-This manual presents an overview of each application, followed by instructions to complete the application using the front panel, SCPI code, TSP code, or Keithley KickStart Startup Software (as appropriate for the application; some show multiple ways to complete an application).
+This manual presents an overview of each application, followed by instructions to complete the application using the front panel, SCPI code, TSP code, or Keithley KickStart Startup Software.